Costa Rica Advanced Wilderness Life Support (AWLS)

-What: A weeklong wilderness medicine class held along Costa Rica’s stunning Pacific Coast.
+What: Enjoy the best of Costa Rica, including jungle hikes, whitewater rafting, and gorgeous Pacific beaches, while learning about wilderness medicine and earning 20 CMEs.
 Learn wilderness and austere medicine skills in a real-world, tropical jungle setting, taught by University of Colorado School of Medicine faculty.
 Earn optional Advanced Wilderness Life Support (AWLS) certification.
 Experience jungle hikes, tree top canopy tours and zip line, night walks, natural history tours, whitewater paddling, and optional surfing or surf lessons.
 All costs from San Jose covered, including local transport, shared lodging, meals, adventure tours, instruction, and group gear.
 No experience necessary.

 Where: Hacienda Baru (www.haciendabaru.com) a rustic eco-lodge with its own Pacific beach, near Dominical, south of Manuel Antonio NP.

-Why: Get out of the lecture hall and practice hands-on clinical skills.
-Enhance assessment and patient care.
-Learn real world medical skills and concepts in a fun and collegial atmosphere.
-Develop outdoor expertise and experience a beautiful wilderness environment.
+Why: Get out of the COVID rut by learning practical, real-world skills in a fun and collegial atmosphere.
+Develop outdoor expertise and experience a beautiful and amazingly diverse wilderness environment.
 Earn optional AWLS certification.
-Sample of skills learned: Improvised litters, spine clearance, swift water rescue, dislocation reductions, splinting, hypo-wraps, survival, water procurement, search and rescue, etc.
+Sample of skills learned and topics covered: Improvised litters, field spinal assessment, whitewater paddling skills, dislocation reductions, splinting, hypo-wraps, survival, water procurement, search and rescue, and infectious diseases.

 - Ground transportation from San Jose